yongedevil/YTK_TechTrees/readme.txt

 ================
 1.0 Description:
 ----------------
 By itself this mod doesn’t change the technology tree in Kerbal Space Program.
-Its intent is to make it easier for others to create custom tech trees.
+Instead, it adds support for other mods to do so more easily.
   - Allows part unlocks to be listed in the TechTree ConfigNode rather than having to edit every Part ConfigNode.
   - Adds support for using custom textures to create icons for the tech tree.
   - Adds a tree selection window to let the player select a tree for each new game.